simonprickett/redis-pi-camera/server/README.md

 It isn't built with performance or scale in mind - a better implementation would use some sort of lazy loading and pagination strategy.

 The server is built using Python and the Flask framework.
-The front end web application is a single web page, styled with Bulma and using ES6 JavaScript with no JavaScript framework complexity / bloat.
+The front end web application is a single web page, styled with [Bulma](https://bulma.io/) and using vanilla ES6 JavaScript with no JavaScript framework complexity / bloat.

 ## How it Works